smxi/inxi/README.txt

    Status: DONE

 3. Complete debugger data collector.
-   Status: Basically DONE
+   Status: DONE

 4. Complete recommends output.
 This will wait for longer down the road when I actually know what the recommends are.
-   Status: not started
+   Status: NOT STARTED

 5. Complete option handler.
    Status: DONE.